SALNO18/memphiscourier.github.io/Strategic Arguments for Justifying Brazilian Steel Premium Pricing.md

 ### 2.1 International Sustainability and Quality Certifications

-Brazilian steel, particularly from ArcelorMittal Brasil, possesses certifications that establish a globally recognized standard of excellence.
-The company was the first in the Americas to obtain ResponsibleSteel Core Site certification, a milestone that demonstrates commitment to the highest standards of quality and sustainability.
+Brazilian steel, possesses certifications that establish a globally recognized standard of excellence.
+Brazil was the first in the Americas to obtain ResponsibleSteel Core Site certification, a milestone that demonstrates commitment to the highest standards of quality and sustainability.

 ResponsibleSteel certification represents the world's first standard specifically instituted to highlight leading ESG (Environmental, Social, and Governance) practices in the steel sector.
 This recognition is not merely symbolic - it attests that industrial plants meet 13 rigorously evaluated principles covering environmental, social, and governance aspects in steel production and consumption.

 The certification process is extremely rigorous, lasting approximately 18 months and involving more than 120 hours of training and 150 hours dedicated to action monitoring.
 The certifying company, DNV Brasil, is an internationally recognized organization that evaluates criteria such as responsible business conduct, occupational health and safety, stakeholder needs assessment, environmental impact control, water resource management, greenhouse gas emissions, and biodiversity protection.

-With nine certified units in Minas Gerais, Rio de Janeiro, São Paulo, Espírito Santo, and Santa Catarina, ArcelorMittal Brasil has established that 42% of Brazil's steel production will be sustainable when all units are certified.
+With nine certified units in Minas Gerais, Rio de Janeiro, São Paulo, Espírito Santo, and Santa Catarina, our plants in Brasil has established that 42% of Brazil's steel production will be sustainable when all units are certified.
 This level of certification is unmatched in the Asian market, where pressure for low costs frequently compromises investments in sustainability and quality.

 ### 2.2 Compliance with Rigorous Technical Standards